Suppose you are shown a bar chart displaying the number of studen... | Study Prep in Pearson+

 Struggling with Statistics?Join thousands of students who trust us to help them ace their exams!Watch the first video

 Suppose you are shown a bar chart displaying the number of students in different majors at a university.
-Which generalization best describes the information provided by this graph?
+Which of these statements best describes the information presented by the graph?

 Watch next